susanBuck/notes/07_Version_Control/07_Setup_Github.md

 If that username is yours, you've successfully set up your SSH key.

-If you receive a message about *access denied,* you can read [these instructions for diagnosing the issue](https://help.github.com/articles/error-permission-denied-publickey).
+If you receive a message saying access or permisssion is denied you can read [these instructions for diagnosing the issue](https://help.github.com/articles/error-permission-denied-publickey).